j-i-l/vim-config/README.md

 an checker that highlights common mistakes and _things to avoid_ when writing prose.

+### [conque][20]

+plugin that allows to run a console (bash, python etc.) inside a vim buffer.
+Worth to give it a try...

+same same:

+    git clone https://github.com/wkentaro/conque.vim.git ~/src/vim/bundle/conque

+`:help ConqueTerm` will tell you how to use it.

 ### [VIM: Hard Mode][14]

 no, this is not a game.
 This is a plugin that will help you on your journey to